 A number of important changes, in comparison with the previous fiscal year, relate to operations, personnel and programs.
 These include the impacts generated by SSHRC's previously increased available authorities, which resulted in expanded partnership program dimensions.
-In Budget 2014, the Government of Canada launched the Canada First Research Excellence Fund; results for the first inaugural competition are expected by July 2015.
+In Budget 2014, the Government of Canada launched the Canada First Research Excellence Fund; results for the inaugural competition were announced in July 2015.
 Budget 2015, tabled in April 2015, included funding announcements describing additional program dimensions that will be implemented by SSHRC, following Treasury Board and Parliament approvals, over the course of the 2016-17 fiscal year.